vagabondry/Fall24-project/README.md

 # Fall24-project
-This project develops a Self-Improving Chatbot designed to engage in somewhat meaningful conversations with users via Telegram (expectedly).
-The bot uses Deep Learning models for language understanding and response generation, and leverages Reinforcement Learning for improvement based on user feedback.
-Over time, the chatbot hopefully refines its responses.
+This project aims to depelop a Self-Improving Chatbot designed to engage in somewhat meaningful and hopefully fanny conversations with users in groupchats expectedly in Telegram.
+The bot will use deep learning models for language understanding and response generation, and leverages reinforcement learning for improvement based on user feedback.
+Over time, the chatbot feasibly refines its responses.